kapilsh/kapilsh.github.io/_posts/2024-09-04-deep-dive-into-triton-internals-3.md

 - Thread locality
 - Matrix multiplication acceleration
 - Optimization of dot operands
-- Data de-duplication -
+- Data de-duplication
 - Instructions reordering
-- TMA lowering
+- TMA lowering, etc.
-  and several others.

 I feel that this is good level to cover MLIR passes for GPU lowering.
-Beyond this, we will get too much into implementatin details.
+Beyond this, we will get too much into implementation details.
+Reader is encouraged to look at the triton codebase and read code for specific passes to learn more.

+> Example: [Accelerate Matmul](https://github.com/triton-lang/triton/blob/9baa051fa9dd00cd7255e750c71224153aecd3f0/lib/Dialect/TritonGPU/Transforms/AccelerateMatmul.cpp#L386).
+Please trace through the directory for more transforms.
+{: .prompt-tip}

-## LLIR and PTX Generation
+### LLIR and PTX Generation

 We covered LLIR and PTX Generation in [part 1](https://www.kapilsharma.dev/posts/deep-dive-into-triton-internals/), so I won't cover it again here.
-However, the process remains similar here where passes are applied to the IR from previous pass and IR is lowered to LLVM IR followed by PTX.
+However, the process remains similar, where passes are applied to the GPU IR to lower it to LLVM IR followed by PTX.

-## LLM can explain MLIR code

-Let's dump Triton GPU IR and see if we can understand it.
-We will of course leverage an LLM to help us. 🔥 🚀🚀🚀 🔥
+## IR Walkthrough

+Let's do a walkthrough of IR generated after one of the many passes.
+Triton GPU IR will be an interesting pick since IR should have more specificities of GPU ops.

+First, we will compile one of the tutorial example from triton repo. (`vector-add`)

 ```shell
 $ python3 python/triton/tools/compile.py \